 Pros:

-• They are inexpensive.
+- They are inexpensive.
 Installation fees can run up to $2,000, but baseboards are still a good choice since they don’t need professional maintenance.
 You can reduce heating costs by up to 10% by replacing bimetal thermostats with electronic ones2, since they can be programmed to control temperatures when you’re not home.

-• Baseboard are easy to install.
+- Baseboards are easy to install.

-• Each thermostat can be programmed independently from the others.
+Each thermostat can be programmed independently from the others.

 Cons:

-• Heat isn’t distributed evenly.
+- Heat isn’t distributed evenly.
 Electric baseboards heat the air at floor level, and since warm air is less dense than cold air, it rises to the ceiling, but rather unevenly.
 This also means that the floors remain relatively cold.
 To distribute warm air more evenly in a room, you can install a ceiling fan and set it at the lowest speed.

-• When baseboards heat up, the intensity of the heat burns off the surrounding dust.
-This can cause an unpleasant smell
+- When baseboards heat up, the intensity of the heat burns off the surrounding dust.
+This can cause an unpleasant smell.

-• When baseboards heat up or cool down, they emit crackling noises that some people may find disruptive.
+- When baseboards heat up or cool down, they emit crackling noises that some people may find disruptive.
 They can also be noisy when they aren’t installed properly (for example, on an uneven wall).
 To solve this problem, start by turning off the circuit breaker; then loosen the screws to allow the metal to expand and retract without making noise, or tighten them if they are loose.
 And if the screws are not the problem, you can check if the metal fins inside the baseboards are rubbing against each other.
 If some of them are touching, they should be straightened.
 Once you’re done, you can turn the circuit breaker back on.

 There are two types of electric convectors: with and without built-in thermostats.
 Models with built-in thermostats have timers that let you program the temperature and heating period.
 Models without built-in thermostats need wall-mounted thermostats.
 To choose a wall-mounted thermostat, check out our thermostat buying guide.

-No matter the model, electric convectors are a popular choice because they produce air circulation in a way that creates stable and consistent ambient heat.
+Electric convectors are a popular choice because they produce air circulation in a way that creates stable and consistent ambient heat.
 Convectors have an air inlet, which draws in cold air, heats it and then blows it out through air grilles.
-Warm air that was projected upwards will eventually flow back down to the floor once cool, and the convector will capture it and heat it again.
-Thanks to this circular movement, air is heated more evenly.

 Pros and cons of convectors